 Civil unrest/political tension

-We advise you to exercise a high degree of caution in Zimbabwe at this time due to the risk of crime and potential for civil unrest and political violence.
+We advise you to exercise a high degree of caution in Zimbabwe at this time due to the potential for civil unrest and political violence.

-Members of the security forces, so-called "war veterans" and youths associated with the ZANU-PF have in the past beaten and tortured opposition supporters, civil society activists and human rights defenders.
-You should remain vigilant and avoid high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.
+You should avoid all demonstrations and rallies, remain vigilant at all times and avoid high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.

 Residents and visitors can be arbitrarily detained or arrested.

-There is potential for the security situation to deteriorate quickly and Australians could be caught up in violence directed at others.
-In these circumstances, departure options may be severely restricted.
+Departure options if general security deteriorates quickly may be very restricted.
 You should ensure that your documentation remains up-to-date.
-Valid passports, visas and vehicle police clearances are essential should there be a need to depart Zimbabwe.
+Valid passports, visas and vehicle police clearances are essential should you need to depart Zimbabwe.

 Monitor the media and other local information sources for information about possible new safety or security risks.